 The Water Authority regularly replaces leaking, undersized or old water mains, especially in conjunction with repaving projects planned by local municipalities.
 The Water Authority also plans to replace or install new water service connections to replace leaking, old or undersized service connections.
-The Water

-Authority anticipates some new main installations to improve water quality, flow and fire protection.
+The Water Authority anticipates some new water main installations to improve water quality, flow and fire protection.
 The Water Authority also plans to replace or install new hydrants throughout the service area.
-The Water Authority installed approximately 300 feet of new 8-inch water main in Stewart Avenue between S. 8th Street and S. 9th Street in Stewart Manor to loop two dead-end water mains; and replaced approximately 1,350 feet of 100-year old 6-inch water main with new 6-inch water main in Hathaway Drive between New Hyde Park Road/Clinch Avenue and Fenimore Avenue in Garden City.
+The Water Authority replaced approximately 700 feet of 100-year old unlined cast iron 6-inch water main with new ductile iron, cement-mortar lined 6-inch water main, replaced two fire hydrants and fourteen water services lines in Colvin Drive between Hathaway Drive and Hawthorne Road in Garden City.
+This project was completed prior to a roadway paving project performed by the Village of Garden City.